 Term Contracts.
 Full-time professionals employed in positions requiring certification and nurses will be employed by term contracts after they have successfully completed the probationary period.
 The terms and conditions of employment are detailed in the contract and employment policies.
 All employees will receive a copy of their contract.
-Employment policies can be accessed online or copies will be provided upon request.
+Employment policies can be accessed Online or copies will be provided upon request.

 Noncertified Professional and Administrative Employees.
-Employees in professional and administrative positions that do not require SBEC certification (such as non-instructional administrators) are not employed by contract.
+Employees in professional and administrative positions that do not require SBEC certification (such as noninstructional administrators) are not employed by contract.
 Employment is not for any specified term and may be terminated at any time by either the employee or the district.
-Employees are not allowed to include any work performed at home, towards their days or hours outlined in their contract by the superintendent.

 Paraprofessional and Auxiliary Employees.
 All paraprofessional and auxiliary employees, regardless of certification, are employed at will and not by contract.
 Employment is not for any specified term and may be terminated at any time by either the employee or the district.
-Employees are not allowed to include any work performed at home, towards their days or hours outlined in their contract by the superintendent.